Book one of our talks for your group or event

 We spend billions of pounds on the exploration of space but still cannot identify everything that is in our soils.
 Chemists have spent centuries prying into the chemical components of soil, but there are numerous molecules within it that they have no idea of what they are.

-The things that live in soil are essential to its health and therefore essential to human life, they can also be extremely weird and wonderful and are often mistaken for pests.
+The things that live in soil are essential to its health and therefore essential to human life.
+They are also responsible for the soils ability to store carbon and water and are a front-line defence against climate change.
+They can also be extremely weird and wonderful and are often mistaken for pests.
 In many instances they look like Aliens.

 If you would like further information on our talks or have any queries please